d0c-s4vage/pct-vim/README.md

 ## Future

 * ability to mark files as out-of-scope
-* ability to edit/delete annotations
+* ability to edit annotations

 ## Screenshots